ZanzibarNuclear/nuxt-won/README.md

-# Nuxt 3 Minimal Starter
+# World of Nuclear project

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This is the Nuxt client to the World of Nuclear.
+Everything here is for delivering a great user experience.

-## Setup
+## Dev Setup

 Make sure to install the dependencies: